CipherSechs/Crypto-SOS/README.md

 2. Download CipherSechs_PUBLIC.asc and the *.sig file from [here](https://github.com/CipherSechs/GPG)
 3. Run Kleopatra, click on IMPORT.
 4. Select the **CipherSechs_PUBLIC.asc** file
 5. Find the **@ciphersechs_20230301.vtoy.sig** file and double click on it.
    "Operation 1: Verifying: '@ciphersechs_20230301.vtoy' with '@ciphersechs_20230301.vtoy.sig'..." will show up
-   This process will take a couple of minutes
+   This process will take a couple of minutes.
-6. When the operation has finished.
-Click on "Show Audit Log"
+6. When the operation has finished, click on "Show Audit Log".
 7. The results should report "**Good signature from "CipherSechs (Linux) <ciphersechs@ciphersechs.com>**"

 ```